context-hub/docs/docs/index.md

 It was created to solve a common problem: efficiently providing AI language models like ChatGPT, Claude with necessary context about your codebase.

+## CTX, CaC, and CDD: A Powerful Combination

+**CTX** is the foundational tool that enables two powerful development approaches:

+- **CaC (Context as Code)**: An approach where code, documentation, and structure serve as explicit context for both humans and AI.
+With CaC, your codebase becomes self-documenting through meaningful comments, examples, and well-structured organization.
+CTX automatically extracts and formats this context, making it consumable by LLMs.

+- **CDD (Claude/Context Driven Development)**: A methodology where AI assistants like Claude help generate and review code based on well-structured context, with humans providing guidance and final approval.
+CTX facilitates CDD by automating the context gathering process and maintaining a constant bridge between your code and the AI assistant.

+This virtuous cycle means better context leads to better AI assistance, which leads to better code, which in turn provides even better context.

+> **Read more about the principles of CaC and CDD in the [Understanding CaC, CDD](/cdd.md) section.**

 ## Why You Need This

 When working with AI-powered development tools context is everything.